 Treatment of gastritis depends on its cause.
 Your doctor may prescribe a mix of prescription and non-prescription (over the counter) medicines, and recommend lifestyle approaches.

-- A combination of antibiotic medicines to kill the bacteria Helicobacter pylori (H. pylori) - a common cause of gastritis.
-If prescribed, it’s important you complete the full course.
+- antibiotic medicines to kill the bacteria Helicobacter pylori (H. pylori) — a common cause of gastritis.
+If prescribed, it’s important you complete the full course

 You can also make some lifestyle changes to help improve your healing process, and reduce any further chances of irritation.
 You could try to:

 - avoid foods that can irritate your stomach, such as foods that are spicy, acidic (e.g. citrus and tomatoes), fried or fatty

 - avoid non-steroidal anti-inflammatory drugs (NSAIDs) — ask your doctor or pharmacist for alternative pain relievers

 It’s also important take your medicines as directed and to learn what triggers your symptoms.
 Limit alcohol and coffee and don’t smoke if you have gastritis.

 If you find that your gastritis isn’t improving despite treatment, tell your doctor as soon as possible.

 Last reviewed: January 2019